 The NEFS is a unique convergence of several hundred participants drawn from all six New England states, people operating at all scales (community, state, regional and national) and in all

 food system sectors (policy, education, health and nutrition, farming, fishing, government, business and economic development, advocacy, faith communities and activism).

 What are the Summit Outcomes?

-- Recognize and celebrate our first decade of achievements as a springboard to the next “chapter” of our regional food network’s success
+- The Summit will recognize and celebrate our first decade of achievements as a springboard to the next chapter of our regional food network's success.

-- April / May 2019: Preliminary planning and seed funding
+- Spring/Summer 2019: Preliminary planning and seed funding

-- June 2019: Formation of NEFS design team and call for for event coordinator
+- September 2019: Formation of NEFS planning team

-- September 2019: Save the date & call for proposals
+- November 2019: Save the date & preliminary media

 Food Solutions New England invites inquiries from organizations and businesses aligned to the network vison and values to provide financial and in-kind support to the 2020 New England Food Summit.
 We are especially interested in partnering with organizations that recognize the pivotal nature of the next decade in terms of New England's ability to build a robust regional food system that is also just and equitable.
 Contact Tom Kelly to discuss co-sponsorship.